FREE SHIPPING on orders of $85 or more

 Prominent bearers of the family name Schmitz during this time period were Bernhard Schmidt (1630-1708), known as "Father Smith", who was a famous organ builder; Georg Philipp Schmidt (1766-1849), known as "Schmidt from Luebeck", who was a physician and Romantic poet; Friederich Wilhelm Schmidt (1764-1838), who was a Prussian pastor and...

 Another 72 words (5 lines of text) are included under the topic Early Schmitz Notables in all our PDF Extended History products and printed products wherever possible.

 Since medieval times, the state of Prussia has played an important part in the history of Germany.
 The state's military powers were historically very strong, and endured until after the Second World War, when the territory was broken up and divided between the Soviet Union, Poland, East Germany and West Germany.
 A spurt of migration followed, with some Prussians going elsewhere in Europe and many others crossing the ocean to North Ameri ca. Most entered the United States through Philadelphia.
 Some remained there, while more moved on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Others traveled to Canada and settled Ontario and the prairie provinces.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Schmitz or a variant listed above:

 Schmitz Settlers in United States in the 18th Century

 Schmitz Settlers in United States in the 19th Century

 The Schmitz Family Crest was acquired from the Houseofnames.com archives.
 The Schmitz Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 12 January 2016 at 15:50.
+This page was last modified on 5 June 2016 at 17:08.